Junior Ngong Sam

 Junior Stephen Ngong Sam (born 17 February 1988), known as Junior Sam, is a Cameroonian professional footballer who plays as a striker for Malaysia Super League club Terengganu.

+Early life

+Sam was born in Bambili, Cameroon.
+He spent his youth career in his home country, playing for Puissance Avenir from 2012 to 2015 and Cosmos FA du Mbam from 2015 to 2017.
+In 2017, he moved to the Philippines, where he initially played in amateur and semi-professional circuits.
+He featured for Laos FC in the former UFL and gained prominence in the 7-a-side football scene with Manhur FC, notably representing the Philippines at the Neymar Jr's Five World Finals in Brazil.

+Style of play

+Primarily a centre-forward, Sam is known for his physicality and ability to hold up the ball under pressure.
+Standing at 1.80 m (5 ft 11 in), he is noted for his aerial presence, which was particularly effective during his tenure at Stallion Laguna, where he served as a target man in AFC Cup play.
+Since moving to the Malaysia Super League, he has demonstrated versatility by occasionally playing as a winger, utilizing his right foot to cut inside and create scoring opportunities for teammates.

 Club career

 Early career

 Sam was born in Bambili, Cameroon.
 He played the majority of his youth career in Cameroon, first for Puissance Avenir then transferring to Cosmos FA Du Mbam.

 In 2017, he moved to the Philippines to play amateur football for Laos, a former club in the UFL, before playing 7's football for Manhur FC.
 During this time, he also represented his club in tournaments such as Neymar Jr's Five World Finals.

 Mendiola FC 1991

 In 2022, he signed his first professional contract with Filipino side United City alongside other foreign recruitments, but did not play a match and was transferred to Mendiola 1991 before the club's cup campaign, the 2022 Copa Paulino Alcantara, kicked off.
 He remained with Mendiola for the 2022–23 season of the PFL and was successful, with 6 goals and 1 assist in 19 appearances, though Mendiola finished second-last.